flyway/flyway-test-extensions/README.md

 * The project will be supported until the extension will be integrated into the flyway project.
 * The project depends on Spring version 5.x (see flyway-spring5-test)
 * The project depends on Spring version 4.x (see flyway-spring4-test and flyway-dbunit-spring4-test)
-* The project depends on Spring version 3.2 (see flyways-swpring3-test and flyway-dbunit-spring3-test)
 * At the moment the code is tested with database H2 and Oracle.<br>Only the DBunit part contains database specific code.